School of English

 The School regularly hosts visiting lecturers and writers and organizes international conferences and symposia.
 Research students are always involved in the organization of these events and frequently will present research papers.
-The postgraduates also organize weekly research seminars, and all research students are expected to contribute to these.
+The postgraduates also organize weekly research seminars, and all research students are expected to contribute to these events.

 As well as fostering individual research, we also help students develop a profile that will make them strong candidates for academic posts.
 Recent Ph.D. graduates hold permanent lectureships and prestigious post-doctoral fellowships at universities in Ireland, the UK, Europe and the US.